cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/hooks.md

 }

 ```

-Note:After sending the request,`OnAccept` function will be printed in the terminal.
+Note: After sending the request, `OnAccept` function will be printed in the terminal.
 ```
 main.go:32: [Info] run the onAccept main.go:38: [Info] pong